-The independent and objective audit opinion of the Chief Internal Auditor (Chief Audit Executive) is stated within the Internal Audit Annual Assurance Report 2021/22.
-This is based on work carried out by an in-house team, including shared services resources (to June 2022), in conformance with the Public Sector Internal Audit Standards to fulfil statutory Internal Audit provision.
+The independent and objective audit opinion of the Chief Internal Auditor (Chief Audit Executive) is stated within the Internal Audit Annual Assurance Report 2022/23.
+This is based on work carried out by an in-house team, with supplementary support from an outsourced partner, including shared services resources (from January to June 2023), in conformance with the Public Sector Internal Audit Standards to fulfil statutory Internal Audit provision.